 Section 10.
-Union representatives who have a continuing Union assignment normally shall not be reassigned or detailed from one work shift (unless assigned to a rotating shift position) or geographical area to another except when there are compelling reasons.
+Union representatives who have a continuing Union assignment normally shall not be reassigned or detailed from one work shift or geographical area to another except when there is a mission need or exigent circumstance.
 If and when such management-initiated reassignment or detail becomes necessary, the Employer shall notify the Union as far in advance of the effective date as practicable, but no later than 14 calendar days and, shall consult with the Union about the matter.